msamgan/portfolio/.copilot/projects-horizontal-layout.md

 ## Summary

 Updated the Projects component to use a **horizontal card layout** matching the Services page and BlogPage design for complete consistency across the portfolio.
+Also added a **search bar** to filter projects by name, description, or category.

 ---